Understanding Laws in Georgia About Using Bicycles on Public Roads

 - Be wary of passing parked cars.
 Watch out for doors suddenly opening right in front of you.

-Talk to an Experienced Bicycle Accident Lawyer in Canton, GA
+Talk to an Experienced Bike Accident Lawyer in Canton, Georgia

-If you or a loved one was injured in a bike accident, it is essential to consult with a bicycle accident attorney.
+If you or a loved one was injured in a bike accident, it is essential to consult with a bicycle accident attorney to seek compensation for your permanent injuries.
 The other party (or their insurance company) will likely do everything they can to try to shift some or all of the blame onto you to avoid having to pay you what you’re owed for your bicycle accident injuries.
 Our team of bicycle accident lawyers stands ready to make sure that doesn’t happen.

-If you’ve been injured in a Canton bicycle accident, the bicycle accident lawyers at Geiger Legal Group, LLC, will fight for the compensation you need to cover your medical bills, lost wages, pain and suffering, property losses, and more.
+If you’ve been injured in an accident, the Canton bicycle accident lawyers at Geiger Legal Group, LLC, will fight for the compensation you need to cover your medical bills, lost wages, pain and suffering, property losses, and more.

 Our bicycle accident attorneys are part of a local, family-run, five-star-rated law firm that cares about our community, and the people in it.
-Each of our bicycle accident lawyers can provide high-quality representation every time because, at our firm, every client’s bicycle accident case is unique and warrants our personalized attention.
+Each of our Canton bicycle accident lawyers can provide high-quality representation every time because, at our firm, every client’s personal injury claim is unique and warrants our personalized attention.

-Contact us online or call us today for a free consultation and case review.
+Contact us online or call us today for a free consultation and personal injury claim review.
 Our bicycle accident lawyers are here to help.